dstorer-cap/seL4-DevKit-Doc/seL4-doc/src/appendices/add_driver_worked_example.md

 ## Testing the driver

 Now that we have the I<sup>2</sup>C driver and its API, we can call `i2c` commands from our test application.
-For example, the following lines can be used within a CAmkES component (in our example, these would be added to file `camkes/apps/uboot-driver-example/components/Test/src/test.c`):
+For example, the following lines can be used within a Microkit protection domain (in our example, these would be added to file `microkit/example/<platform>/uboot-driver-example/uboot-driver-example.c`):

 ```c
     // I2C test